Weekdays can be stressful – all the rushing around and business – you sure need time to relax and get away from the bustle of city life.

 Can’t decide which waterfalls to visit?
 Don’t worry, we’ve put together 15 enchanting waterfalls in Kansas that will keep you enthralled.

-1. The Alcove Springs and Waterfall – Blue Rapids Kansas
+1. The Alcove Spring and Waterfall – Blue Rapids Kansas

-If you are keen to visit a waterfall with ice glaciers, you should consider the Alcove Springs and Waterfall.
+If you are keen to visit a waterfall with ice glaciers, you should consider the Alcove Spring and Waterfall.

 This dazzling waterfall and spring are located near the renowned ford where the founding fathers of Kansas took their wagons through in search of water.